vanyastaff/domain-key/docs/migration.md

 ---

 Happy migrating!
-The type safety benefits are worth the effort. 🚀
+The type safety and performance benefits are worth the effort. 🚀

+## Next Steps

+- Read the [Performance Guide](performance.md) for optimization strategies
+- Check out the [examples/](../examples/) directory for real-world usage patterns
+- Browse the [API documentation](https://docs.rs/domain-key) for complete reference
+- Join our community discussions for migration support